 The ratings that you get affect your overall feedback score.
 For each “positive” rating you get, you gain 1 point.
 For each “negative” rating you get, you lose 1 point.
 If you get a “neutral” rating, you neither gain nor lose points.

-If someone repeatedly buys from (or sells to) you during a week and leaves you multiple ratings, those ratings will be totalled to give you an overall rating from that person for the week.
-If the total points from their ratings are greater than 0, you get an "overall positive" rating and gain 1 point.
-If points from your ratings total exactly 0, you get an "overall neutral" rating and your score is not affected.
-If points for your ratings total less than 0, you get an "overall negative" rating and lose 1 point.
+If someone repeatedly buys from (or sells to) you during a week and leaves you multiple ratings, those ratings will be totaled to give you an overall rating from that person for the week.
+If the total points from their ratings are greater than 0, you get an “overall positive” rating and gain 1 point.
+If points from your ratings total exactly 0, you get an “overall neutral” rating and your score is not affected.
+If points for your ratings total less than 0, you get an “overall negative” rating and lose 1 point.

 So let’s say, for example, that someone buys 10 items from you during the same week.
 They leave you 4 “positive” ratings, 4 “neutral” ratings, and 2 “negative” ratings.
 Your overall rating for the week from that buyer, then, would be calculated as follows: